 Like faculty, graduate students will approach the advising relationship with a variety of needs and expectations, but all graduate students should recognize that in the end they are responsible for their own education and for their development as scholars and teachers.
 In most instances, good advising from faculty depends on the willingness of graduate students to initiate and keep open channels of communication, to identify key issues and questions, and to weigh proffered advice with an open mind.

 In particular, graduate students:

 - should become familiar with the basic rules of the program as laid out on our website and by asking either their advisors or the DGS to clarify any bureaucratic ambiguities.
 You are responsible for knowing the correct rules even if you have been misinformed on a particular issue by a faculty member.

 - have the responsibility to exercise substantial care and thought when selecting an advisor.
 This selection is a crucial decision, and students should give it the time and attention it deserves.
 You, for example, should ask for clarity about a potential advisor's expectations and style of advising.

-- have the obligation to keep in regular touch with their primary advisor, making them aware of their progress, of any pressing or looming decisions, and of any emerging difficulties or problems in their course of study.
+- have the obligation to keep in regular touch with their primary advisor, detailing their progress, any pressing or looming decisions, and any emerging difficulties or problems in their course of study.
 Uninformed advisors cannot give sensible or timely advice.
-On occasion, the desire for privacy leads some graduate students not to inform an advisor about personal circumstances that are impeding their academic progress; when those circumstances are clearly going to have a substantial impact on your ability to meet programmatic requirements and expectations; you owe a confidential explanation to the advisor.
+On occasion, the desire for privacy leads some graduate students not to inform an advisor about personal circumstances that are impeding academic progress.
+When those circumstances are clearly going to have a substantial impact on your ability to meet programmatic requirements and expectations, you owe a confidential explanation to the advisor.

-- owe your advisors respect and candor in all communications, verbal and written, and should respect your advisors' privacy.
+- owe their advisors respect and candor in all communications, verbal and written, and should respect their advisors' privacy.